-Before Isaiah and Jeremiah’s prophecies, Israel would be guided by the prophet Samuel.
-Through him, God would institute the first king of Israel, Saul, and the second, King David.
+Before Isaiah and Jeremiah’s prophecies, Israel was guided by the prophet Samuel.
+Through him, God would institute the first king of Israel, Saul, and its second, King David.

-But before Israel received their kings, they were to go through many years of hardship.
-God had brought them into the Promised Land and led them as they took possession of it.
+Before the people of Israel received their kings, they were to go through many years of hardship.
+But first, God brought them into the Promised Land and led them as they took possession of it.

-By resting in the Lord, He gave Israel rest from their enemies around them.
-It was a time of peace and prosperity as they were able to sow and reap and raise flocks again after so many years of relying on manna in the desert wilderness.
+By resting in Him, the Lord gave Israel rest from their enemies all around.
+It was a time of great peace and prosperity as the people were able to sow and reap and raise flocks again after many years of relying on manna in the desert wilderness.

-But soon Israel turned their backs on God and began to worship other gods.
-They did not keep up their end of the bargain, the covenant, and life began to take a turn for the worse.
-They eventually came under the thumb of their enemies around them, such as the Philistines, and all those blessings God had given began to slip away.
+But soon, in their prosperity, Israel began to turn their backs upon God and began to worship other gods.
+They did not keep up their end of the covenant, and life for them began to take a turn for the worse.
+They eventually came under the thumb of neighboring enemies, such as the Philistines, and the abundant blessings God had given them began to slip away.

-The book of Judges details the cyclic back and forth of ignoring God, losing blessings, and returning to God during suffering.
-As the people turned back to God, He would raise up leaders such as Gideon and Sampson to help free Israel from oppression.
-But inevitably, they would slip back into old habits and lose their blessings and favor from God as a result of abandoning Him.
+The book of Judges details the repeated cycles of the people ignoring God, begin to lose blessings, then return to God during times of suffering.
+To help draw them back, He would raise up leaders such as Gideon and Sampson to help free Israel from their oppression.
+But inevitably, the people would slip back into old habits and lose their blessing and favor from God as a result of abandoning Him.

-It was into this messy situation that God brought the prophet Samuel into the world.
-Like John the Baptist hundreds of years later, he would prepare the nation to receive a new king, David.
-After first choosing a king that met the world’s standards, Saul, God replaced him with David, a “man after God’s own heart”.
-David was a type of Christ, a leader who reigns in the Spirit of God.
+It was into this messy situation that the Lord brought the prophet Samuel into the world.
+Like John the Baptist man hundreds of years later, Samuel would prepare the nation to receive a new king.
+After first choosing a king that met only the world’s standards, Saul, God replaced him with King David, a “man after God’s own heart”.
+David was a type of Christ, a leader who reigned in the Spirit of God.
 Unlike Jesus, David was not without sin and he made many mistakes.
-But God saw something in David’s heart and chose him to reign on a throne that would establish an eternal kingship, with the Messiah Jesus to reign forever upon it after He returns from heaven.
+But God saw something in David’s heart and chose him to reign on a throne that would be established for an eternal kingship, with the Messiah Jesus to reign upon it when He returns from heaven.

 God will often come into our lives to plant a seed of hope when we least deserve it.
-Like Moses, we may be at the far end of a desert, far away from God in our minds, when He suddenly manifests Himself in love, and begins our life journey of calling us back to God.
-Like Israel, we enjoy countless blessings when we turn away from other “gods” and make Him the center of our lives.
+Like Moses, we may be at the far end of a desert, far away from God in our minds, when He suddenly manifests Himself in love, and begins our new life journey by calling us back to Him.
+Like Israel, we will enjoy countless blessings when we turn away from other “gods” to make Him the center of our lives.

-Returning to or finding God for the first time may happen quickly or slowly, but He is reaching out to us nonetheless, even in the midst of failures, despair or misdirection in our lives.
+Returning to, or finding God for the first time, may happen quickly or slowly, but He is always reaching out to us nonetheless, especially when we are in the midst of a failure, despair, or misdirection in our lives.
+Thank God for that!